Fimmaking: Key Notes & Top 25 MCQs for UPSC Exams

 Top Cine Stars from Global Cinema Regions

-Do film stars feel pressure if movies flop?
+Do film stars feel pressure if films flop?

 Not every film is a success, and the pressure of failure is the greatest on the stars.-